-- 1. Resistors, diodes and capacitors must have their leads bent so they can be pushed through the circuit board.
+- Resistors, diodes and capacitors must have their leads bent so they can be pushed through the circuit board.
 After pushing the component leads through the board, bend the leads slightly outward on the solder side of the board as depicted in Section 3 on Soldering.
 This will hold the component in place while you solder. - 2.
 When installing integrated circuits (ICs), make sure no pins are bent underneath, to the side or outward.
 Straighten the IC pins as explained in Section 4.4.
 After inserting the IC either into the board or socket, check again that no pins have been bent underneath, etc. Use a lighted magnifying glass to be sure all pins come through the board for ICs that are soldered to the board. - 3.
 Blue painter's tape is a good way to hold some components on the board so you can turn it over and solder them.
 The blue tape is not very sticky so it comes off easily with no residue. - 4.
-The 9 volt regulator in the TO-92 package has very close lead spacing, be extra careful when soldering it in place to avoid solder bridges. - 5.
-Use the wire nippers or diagonal cut pliers to nip off the leads on the solder side of the board after soldering. - 6.
-Before you put a check in the box next to each component make sure it is properly installed (soldered, leads nipped off, no pins bent, etc...) - 7.
-Avoid static electricity when handling the integrated circuits.
-There is a potential for damage to them if you have not discharged any static electricity from yourself when handling them. - 8.
-If you are building the kit for use in a country that uses 120 VAC power (e.g. US, Canada), use the sixteen 220 $\Omega$ resistors for R7 though R14 and R20 through R27.
-If you are building the kit for use in a country that uses 240 VAC power (e.g. UK, Australia), use the sixteen 330 $\Omega$ resistors for R7 though R14 and R20 through R27. - 9.
+Use the wire nippers or diagonal cut pliers to nip off the leads on the solder side of the board after soldering. - 5.
+Before you put a check in the box next to each component make sure it is properly installed (soldered, leads nipped off, no pins bent, etc...) - Avoid static electricity when handling the integrated circuits.
+There is a potential for damage to them if you have not discharged any static electricity from yourself when handling them. - 7.
+If you are building the kit for use in a country that uses 120 VAC power (e.g. US, Canada), use the sixteen 220 Ω resistors for R7 though R14 and R20 through R27.
+If you are building the kit for use in a country that uses 240 VAC power (e.g. UK, Australia), use the sixteen 330 Ω resistors for R7 though R14 and R20 through R27. - 8.
 When nipping off leads after soldering, wear eye protection or hold the leads so they cannot hit you in the eye.

-Page 12
+Page 13

-7.2 Assembly[ 1 of 7 ]: Resistors, Diodes, Ceramic Capacitors
+7.2 Assembly[1 of 7]: Resistors, Diodes, Ceramic Capacitors

-7.3 Assembly[ 2 of 7 ]: Resistor Networks, U3 IC, IC Sockets
+7.3 Assembly[2 of 7]: Resistor Networks, U3 IC, IC Sockets

-7.4 Assembly[ 3 of 7 ]: Soldered in Integrated Circuits, Switches
+7.4 Assembly[3 of 7]: Soldered in Integrated Circuits, Switches

-7.5 Assembly[ 4 of 7 ]: LED, Headers, Fuse holders
+7.5 Assembly[4 of 7]: LED, Headers, Fuse holders